 Riverdale Ave

-A bit north east on Belgrave Road lives this fine box, cleverly modeled after the house infront of which it sits.
+A bit north east on Belgrave Road lives 2-d00r box.

-A similar design approach is taken at our next box on Clegg St where the box imitates the house infront of which it stands.
+Our next box on Clegg St imitates the house infront of which it stands.
 It even has a piece of the stone panelling left over from the contruction of the house incorporated into the base of the box.

 131 Clegg St